 6. Try to lean on your experiences of coping in the past

 You may have a plan, or even a box of things you know help when things are hard.
-If you don’t and are feeling well at the moment this might be a good time to gather some things together.
+If you don’t and are feeling well at the moment, then this might be a good time to gather some things together.

 You could include relaxation tracks or breathing exercises, diversions like colouring, music or video games, or doing something creative.
-You could even build a den or safe space in the house.
-There are now a lot of free events – theatre, virtual tours of museums and similar – so you may find something that interests you.
+You could even build a den or safe space in your home.
+There are now a lot of free online events – theatre, virtual tours of museums and similar – so you may find something that interests you.